Treasurys Edge Lower on New Debt Supply

 Continue Reading Below

-In recent trading, the yield on the 10-year Treasury note was 2.267%, according to Tradeweb, compared with 2.258% Monday.
+The yield on the 10-year Treasury note settled at 2.282%, compared with 2.258% Monday.
 Yields rise when bond prices fall.

-BAT is poised to sell at least $15 billion of bonds to help fund its purchase of the remainder of Reynolds American Inc. it didn't already own, investors said.
-That puts it in range of AT&T's $22.5 billion issuance last month, which was the biggest U.S. corporate-bond deal of the year.
+British American Tobacco PLC was set Tuesday afternoon to sell $17.25 billion of bonds to help fund its purchase of the remainder of Reynolds American Inc. it didn't already own.
+That marked the second-largest U.S. corporate bond deal of the year behind AT&T's $22.5 billion issuance last month.

 Large corporate-debt sales can sometimes weigh on Treasurys as underwriters sell government debt to neutralize unwanted swings in interest rates and fund managers look to free up cash to absorb the new bonds.

-Adding to the modest pressure on the market, this week's Treasury debt auctions were set to kick off Tuesday with a $24 billion sale of three-year notes.
-A $23 billion sale of 10-year notes is set for Wednesday, while a $15 billion sale of 30-year bonds is scheduled for Thursday.
+Adding to the modest pressure on the market was a $24 billion sale of three-year Treasury notes and data that showed job openings climbed to a record high at the end of June, indicating strong demand for new workers.
+Investors were also preparing for a $23 billion sale of 10-year Treasury notes Wednesday and $15 billion of 30-year bonds Thursday.

 Treasurys are still caught in a tight trading range.
 For the past three weeks, the 10-year yield has mostly drifted between 2.25% and 2.3% -- well below the 2.6% level it reached in March, though above the 2.14% level it touched in June.